Installing a new RV kitchen faucet and butcher block countertop in the ongoing cargo trailer conversion.

 This is a sponsored post written by me on behalf of Pfister.
 All opinions are 100% my own.

-So far we’ve shared updates on the tongue and groove ceiling install, an update on our progress and how we installed vinyl plank flooring.
-Today, though, is all about our new countertops and faucet, which marks a big milestone in this renovation project.
+So far we've shared updates on the tongue and groove ceiling install, an update on our progress and how we installed vinyl plank flooring.
+Today, though, is all about our new countertops and faucet, which marks a big milestone in this cargo trailer remodel project.

 We have running water!!!